Ponderrawr/PSH_IEEE_Neopixel_Workshop/README.md

 - Install the Arduino Mbed OS RP2040 Boards by Arduino
 - Install the “FastLED” library by Daniel Garcia (Library Manager).
 - Set your board to Raspberry Pi Pico on your COM port.
-- Open `nanopixel_starter_code.ino`, set `NUM_LEDS` to 7, choose your data pin, and upload.
+- Open `Pico_Neopixel_Codes/neopixel_starter_code`, set `NUM_LEDS` to 7, choose your data pin, and upload.
-- Power the LED strip from a wall charger; power the microcontroller from your laptop.
+- Power the Neopixel strip from a wall charger; power the microcontroller from your laptop.

 ## Wiring (summary)
 ![Wiring diagram](Neopixels_Schematic_Pico.jpg)